isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-concrete-walls-in-basement/index.md

 With this formula, your wall is very well protected from human oils, mildew, dirt, and more.

 However, before you attend to a badly damaged wall, it would be wise to pull down the old paint and fill up the larger dents.
-Ensure to remove debris and in [removing dirt and dust](https://www.wikihow. com/Get-Rid-of-Dust) before painting or applying TSP or soapy water.
+Ensure to remove debris and in [removing dirt and dust](https://www.wikihow.com/Get-Rid-of-Dust)before painting or applying TSP or soapy water.
 The Spruce Best Home by KILZ 15125501 also comes in thirty-two designer approved colors that include rich greens, blues, and grey.

 It doesn't matter what your preference is because there is a shade to match it.